-EAB is a division of The Advisory Board Company ("EAB").
-EAB has made efforts to verify the accuracy of the information it provides to members.
+EAB Global, Inc. ("EAB") has made efforts to verify the accuracy of the information it provides to partners.
 This report relies on data obtained from many sources, however, and EAB cannot guarantee the accuracy of the information provided or any analysis based thereon.
-In addition, neither EAB nor any of its affiliates (each, an "EAB Organization") is in the business of giving legal, medical, accounting, or other professional advice, and its reports should not be construed as professional advice.
-In particular, members should not rely on any legal commentary in this report as a basis for action, or assume that any tactics described herein would be permitted by applicable law or appropriate for a given member's situation.
-Members are advised to consult with appropriate professionals concerning legal, medical, tax, or accounting issues, before implementing any of these tactics.
-No EAB Organization or any of its respective officers, directors, employees, or agents shall be liable for any claims, liabilities, or expenses relating to (a) any errors or omissions in this report, whether caused by any EAB organization, or any of their respective employees or agents, or sources or other third parties, (b) any recommendation or graded ranking by any EAB organization, or (c) failure of member and its employees and agents to abide by the terms set forth herein
+In addition, neither EAB nor any of its affiliates (each, an "EAB Organization") is in the business of giving legal, accounting, or other professional advice, and its reports should not be construed as professional advice.
+In particular, partners should not rely on any legal commentary in this report as a basis for action, or assume that any tactics described herein would be permitted by applicable law or appropriate for a given partner's situation.
+Partners are advised to consult with appropriate professionals concerning legal, tax, or accounting issues, before implementing any of these tactics.
+No EAB Organization or any of its respective officers, directors, employees, or agents shall be liable for any claims, liabilities, or expenses relating to (a) any errors or omissions in this report, whether caused by any EAB Organization, or any of their respective employees or agents, or sources or other third parties, (b) any recommendation by any EAB Organization, or (c) failure of partner and its employees and agents to abide by the terms set forth herein.
+EAB is a registered trademark of EAB Global, Inc.

-EAB, Education Advisory Board, The Advisory Board Company, Royall, and Royall & Company are registered trademarks of The Advisory Board Company in the United States and other countries.
-Members are not permitted to use these trademarks, or any other trademark, product name, service name, trade name, and logo of any EAB Organization without prior written consent of EAB.
+EAB is a registered trademark of EAB Gbbal, Inc. in the Uhited States and other countries.
+Partners are not permitted to use these trademarks, or any other trademark, product name, service name, trade name, and logo of any EAB Organization without prior written consent of EAB.
 Other trademarks, product names, service names, trade names, and logos used within these pages are the property of their respective holders.
 Use of other company trademarks, product names, service names, trade names, and logos or images of the same does not necessarily constitute (a) an endorsement by such company of an EAB Organization and its products and services, or (b) an endorsement of the company or its products or services by an EAB Organization.
-No EAB
+No EAB Organization is affiliated with any such company.

-IMPORTANT: Please read the following
+IMPORTANT: Please read the following.

-EAB has prepared this report for the exclusive use of its members.
-Each member acknowledges and agrees that this report and the information contained herein (collectively, the "Report") are confidential and proprietary to EAB.
-By accepting delivery of this Report, each member agrees to abide by the terms as stated herein, including the following:
+EAB has prepared this report for the exclusive use of its partners.
+Each partner acknowledges and agrees that this report and the information contained herein (collectively, the "Report") are confidential and proprietary to EAB.
+By accepting delivery of this Report, each partner agrees to abide by the terms as stated herein, including the following: